-Master Recycler training includes over 30 hours of instruction: seven Thursday evening classes, and two Saturday field trips to local solid waste and recycling sites.
+Master Recycler training includes over 30 hours of instruction.
 Classes are taught by local experts in solid waste from business, government and non profit sectors.

 Create projects that focus on waste prevention and recycling at work, home, school, in their place of worship, and in the community.